elilee476/elilee476.github.io/_posts/2024-10-XX-con-law-conceptual-analysis.md

 [^2]: This is Robert Nozick's utility monster, which is discussed in his famous book Anarchy, State, and Utopia.
 One of the joys of writing a blog is that I don't have to write formal citations ;)

-[^3]: Jonathan Mitchell's article [Textualism and the 14th Amendment](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2972974) is an excellent example of the kind of casuistic and ornate theory which I am imagining.
+[^3]: Jonathan Mitchell's article [Textualism and the 14th Amendment](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2972974) is an excellent example of the kind of casuistic and ornate theory that I am imagining.